 MVP records cast data into files of type .001, .001c, .001d, and .001e (collectively called BOT files) where the number increments by one with each subsequent cast.
 The .001c file for each cast was opened with Velocwin and converted into CARIS .svp file format.
-Each individual .svp file was concatenated to the ship .svp file for the project and applied to multibeam data in CARIS HIPS during data processing.
+The individually taken casts were compiled into a daily .svp file which were in turn concatenated to the ship .svp file for the project and applied to multibeam data in CARIS HIPS during data processing.
+No individual .svp files exist for each cast taken by the MVP due to the large number of casts acquired.